EMDR Therapy Training

 Successful completion of this program constitutes completion of the foundational training program in EMDR Therapy, and allows one to practice EMDR Therapy within one’s clinical scope of practice.
 Earning the EMDRIA Certified EMDR Therapist distinction requires additional training and consultation one may complete with us or another party if they wish to go on for this distinction.

-The curriculum has been designed by Jamie Marich, Ph.D., LPCC-S, RMT and trainings are led by Amber Stiles-Bodnar, MSEd, LPCC-S, LCDC III, an affiliate of the Institute for Creative Mindfulness.
+The curriculum has been designed by Jamie Marich, Ph.D., LPCC-S, RMT and trainings are led by Amber Stiles-Bodnar, MSEd, LPCC-S, LCDC III.
+Dr. Jamie Marich is an internationally renowned clinical trauma specialist, author, and speaker on topics related to EMDR therapy, trauma, addiction and more as well as the founder of the Institute for Creative Mindfulness.
+The EMDR International Association (EMDRIA) granted Jamie the 2019 Advocacy in EMDR Award.
+Amber Stiles-Bodnar, an affiliate of the Institute for Creative Mindfulness, specializes in trauma, abuse, codependency, and the intersection between trauma, addiction and high-risk lifestyles.
+Amber has worked in mental health and chemical dependency treatment providing therapy as a residential, outpatient and dual diagnosis counselor.
+Amber has a history of working in community mental health as a trauma expert, assisting with special projects, program development, and integrating trauma informed care standards throughout the agencies.
+As a former Supervisor of Foster Care, she has extensive experience treating and overseeing the treatment of children and families.
 Our trainers have the only EMDRIA-approved training program that teaches EMDR therapy through the lens of mindfulness.
 They also uniquely allow trainees to choose consultants that align with the population group they treat (e.g. children, adults, addiction, etc.) This program specifically equips therapists to work with real world clinical presentations from day one, including how to handle complex and developmental trauma, addressing dissociation, and implementing EMDR into their current setting.

-The cost for the 52 hour training is $1,950 per clinician, all inclusive, with a minimum of 12 clinicians being trained at a time.
-Adjustments may potentially be made to accommodate smaller groups.
-Training manuals (one for Part I and one for Part II) are included and are given to trainees the first day of each training.
-Please note that $1,950 is comparable to the typical all-inclusive training fee per therapist with trainers, facilitators and consultants of this caliber, but the trainers provide a generous discount to Healing TREE / for Community Mental Health providers.
-This allows Healing TREE to do the work necessary to, when possible, secure the funds for the training and to handle the programming, facilitation and administrative tasks for the therapists / agencies without increasing the cost of a typical training of this caliber to have us involved.
-(Healing TREE also works with local communities to ensure a proper location for the training is secured, which includes trainer’s needed technology and trainees’ amenities as well as adequate space for breakouts and practicum work.)
-Furthermore, it supports us growing this program and therefore being able to provide EMDR Therapy Training to more therapists in under-served communities.
+The cost for the entire 52 hour training outlined above is $1,950 per clinician (not including travel or lodging).
+Please see “Ways to Join Our Trainings” near the top of this page to learn about our periodically offered scholarships as well as our self and organization-pay options and training size minimums.
+Please join our waitlist via the buttons at the top of this page if you are interested.
+Please note that $1,950 is comparable to the typical all-inclusive (not including travel or lodging) training fee per therapist with trainers, facilitators and consultants of this caliber (please see the “Curriculum + Training Team” section directly above), but the trainers provide a generous discount to Healing TREE/for Community Mental Health providers.
+This allows Healing TREE to do the work necessary to, whenever possible, secure the funds for the training and to handle the programming, facilitation and administrative tasks for the therapists/agencies, removing the burden from under-resourced systems, without increasing the cost of a typical training of this caliber to have us involved.
+As this program grows, we are able to provide EMDR Therapy Training to more therapists in under-served communities.

 Please note, there is nothing specific trainees must do post completion of their basic training in order to continue to utilize EMDR.
 There are recommendations, made by state licensing boards, clinicians utilize best practice standards.
 This is often accomplished through clinicians obtaining continuing education in areas in which they practice.
 It is suggested clinicians therefore continue their professional development through various forms of continuing education in the area of EMDR.